Single-valued integration and double copy: Some examples

+Since the underlying motive is both effective and separated (a fortiori it is mixed Tate and so all non-vanishing Hodge numbers are of type $(p,p)$), one can define the de Rham versions $\zeta^{\mm,\dR} = \pi^{\mm,\dR} \zeta^{\mm}$, where $\pi^{\mm,\dR}$ denotes the de Rham projection of Definition \ref{defi:dR projection}.
+The single-valued multiple zeta values \cite{brownSVMZV} are defined to be

-where $\zeta^{\mdR} = \pi^{\mdR} \zeta^{\mm}$ is the de Rham projection of a motivic multiple zeta value.
-Although there are several different recipes for computing these numbers (for example as the values at $1$ of single-valued multiple polylogarithms) they are not explicit and require solving a complicated equation involving the Drinfeld associator.
-We can write down an explicit formula using Theorem \ref{thm:sv recipe}.
-For this, observe that the motivic multiple zeta values are motivic periods associated to the integrals
+and arise naturally in a variety of contexts.
+They were actually defined using the variant $\sv$ of the single-valued period map, which produces the same result in view of Remark \ref{rem: s vs sv MT}.)
+Although there are several different recipes for computing these numbers (for example, as the values at $1$ of single-valued multiple polylogarithms) they are far from explicit and require solving a complicated equation involving the Drinfeld associator.